 Step 6: Copy the URL into your browser, then choose which server you want to invite it to.

-Once your bot has been added to your server, launch Discord to test it for yourself.
 Write down anything that needs to be troubleshot so that you can edit your code file to make the necessary changes.
 You can also ask guild members to share their experiences as bot users.

 Now that you know how to make a Discord bot, you can create lots more to serve different purposes.
 Discord bots are a great way to take your server to the next level.
-They add utility to your channels and create processes that are stronger and better overall.
+They add utility to your channels and create stronger and better processes.
 Good luck!